anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Attempts and motivation to extend RFC8366 {#extendfail}

 {{RFC8366}} was published in 2018 during the development of {{RFC8995}},
-{{ZERO-TOUCH}} and other work-in-progress efforts.
+{{SZTP}} and other work-in-progress efforts.
 Since then the industry has matured significantly, and the in-the-field activity which this document supports has become known as _Onboarding_ rather than _Bootstrapping_.

 The focus of {{RFC8995}} was Onboarding of ISP and Enterprise owned wired routing and switching equipment, with IoT devices being a less important aspect.
-{{ZERO-TOUCH}} has focused upon Onboarding of CPE equipment like cable modems and other larger IoT devices, again with smaller IoT devices being of lesser importance.
+{{SZTP}} has focused upon Onboarding of CPE equipment like cable modems and other larger IoT devices, again with smaller IoT devices being of lesser importance.

 Since {{RFC8995}} was published there is now a mature effort to do application-level Onboarding of constrained IoT devices defined by the Thread Group and the Fairhair Alliance (now OCF) {{fairhair}}.
 The {{cBRSKI}} document has defined a version of {{RFC8995}} that is usable over constrained IEEE 802.15.4 6LoWPAN networks using CoAP and DTLS, while {{?I-D.ietf-lake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.